Cutting carbs is the most important change for weight loss.

 However, nutrition research continually shows that carbs alone DON’T make you fat.
 The latest clinical trial is no exception.

-You probably already see my stance on this.
+You might’ve already seen my stance on this.
 But let’s put our personal food ideologies aside for a moment to honestly consider the weight of evidence available.

 Cutting Carbs Does Not Increase Metabolism or Fat Loss